 Occasionally, when a wild animal cannot be released back to the wild, they may become a resident of our Wild Wonders Wildlife Park, which 30 different types of native-Michigan species call home and serves as an educational zoo for the public.

 The Howell Nature Center has been caring for wild birds and mammals since 1982.
 In those 30+ years, our goal has remained the same: Rehabilitate injured and orphaned wildlife in order to return physically and socially healthy birds, mammals, and other animals to their natural environment – AND – educate area citizens about the wild animals that share our world.

-Fully licensed by the Department of Natural Resources and the U.S. Fish and Wildlife Service, our infirmary sees more than 2,300 wild birds, mammals, and other animals each year.
+The Howell Nature Center is fully licensed by the Department of Natural Resources and the U.S. Fish and Wildlife Service, our wildlife clinic sees more than 4,000 wild birds, mammals, and other animals each year.
 It is the largest facility of its kind in the state of Michigan.
-Our on-staff veterinarian oversees the care of those animals, in cooperation with other staff, interns, and many volunteers.
+Our Rehabilitation Supervisor oversees the care of the animals, in cooperation with other staff, interns, and many volunteers.

 The Wildlife Rehabilitation program at the Howell Nature Center is funded by private party donations, business sponsorships and special event proceeds.
 While we are licensed by state and federal government departments, we are not funded by any governmental agencies.
 LEARN MORE + SUPPORT wildlife rehabilitation and educational programs.